zommiommy/smallMITM/README.md

 ```
 ## parse_function
 It's the function that take the incoming data and return it to be forwarded.
+It take 2 arguments, the data in bytes and the intro which is a string in the form
+"[received from 127.0.0.1:8888]" to know from where the data is comming.
 ```python

 def my_parse_function(data: bytes,intro: str) -> bytes: